45+ Indiana Religious Sites

 409 N Fort Wayne Road, Rushville, IN

-The park also includes an orchard, dog park, butterfly garden, and walking trail.
-Every stone for the pavement of the labyrinth was cut and sent in a packet to be installed, and honor Carol Jenkin, who died tragically from a hate crime.
-Visitors can walk in peace along the labyrinth; each step healing the pains of the past through prayer and meditation.
+The park also includes an orchard, a dog park, a butterfly garden, and a walking trail.
+Every stone for the labyrinth’s pavement was cut and sent in a packet to be installed and to honor Carol Jenkin, who died tragically from a hate crime.
+Visitors can walk in peace along the labyrinth, each step healing the pains of the past through prayer and meditation.

 Centennial Prayer Labyrinth, Anderson